AntoineMontaut/Python-SQL_Basics/README.md

-# Basics of Python, Pandas, Git&GitHub, SQL
+# Review of Python, Pandas, Git&GitHub, and SQL basics